dhanarajappu456/java/hashcode_equals.md

   @Override
   public int hashCode(){
       System.out.println("first hashcode checked ");
-  # note the static hashcode method  of Objects class, used to get hashcode of any object
+  # note the static hashcode method  of Objects class (from java.util.Objects), used to get hashcode of any object
   #there is another method in this class which is equals used to compare two objects even passing null as one argument
     return Objects.hashCode(a);
   }